Forensics Tools in Kali Linux

 Binwalk

-This tool is used while dealing with binary images, it has the capability of finding the embedded file and executable code by exploring the image file.
-It is a very powerful tool for those who know what they are doing, if used right, it can be used to find sensitive information hidden in firmware images that can be lead to uncovering a hack or used to find a loophole to exploit.
+This tool helps users deal with binary images, enabling them to find the embedded file and executable code by exploring the image file.
+It acts as a very powerful tool for those who know what they are doing; if they use it right, they can find sensitive information hidden in firmware images that can lead to uncovering a hack or discovering a loophole to exploit.

-This tool is written in python and uses the libmagic library, making it perfect for usage with magic signatures created for Unix file utility.
+This tool developers write in Python and use the libmagic library, making it perfect for usage with magic signatures created for Unix file utility.
 To make things easier for investigators, it contains a magic signature file which holds the most commonly found signatures in firmware’s, making it easier to spot anomalies.

 Bulk Extractor

 This is a very interesting tool when an investigator is looking to extract certain kind of data from the digital evidence file, this tool can carve out email addresses, URL’s, payment card numbers, etc. This is tool works on directories, files, and disk images.
-The data can be partially corrupted or it can be compressed, this tool will find its way into it.
+The tool can partially corrupt the data or compress it; it will find its way into it.

-The tool comes with features which help create a pattern in the data that is found repeatedly, such as URL’s, email ids and more and presents them in a histogram format.
+The tool features capabilities that help users create a pattern in the data that appears repeatedly, such as URLs, email IDs, and more, and displays them in a histogram format.
 It has a feature by which it creates a word list from the data found, this can assist in cracking the passwords of encrypted files.

 Chkrootkit